 If diet and medication alone are unable to control gut dysbiosis and GERD, your doctor may recommend surgical treatment.
 A revolutionary new treatment option, which is minimally invasive, was approved for the treatment of GERD in March 2012.
 LINX is a flexible ring of magnets the size of a quarter which is placed around the esophagus allowing for food and liquid to go down without moving up again.
 99% of patients report elimination of regurgitation and a significant improvement in their quality of life.

 Dr. Ranjit Singh, a surgeon at Hudson Physicians, is skilled in this procedure and is taking appointments for personal consultations.
-For more information about the LINX Reflux Management System, register here for a FREE information seminar, or find out more about services at Hudson Physicians.
+For more information about the LINX Reflux Management System, click here.